svn2github/libicu_full/branches/tomzhang/demo_doc/source/samples/csdet/readme.txt

     2. Add ICU's bin directory to the path, e.g. set PATH=c:\icu\bin;%PATH%
         (Use the path to where ever ICU is on your system.)
-    3.  cd into the uresb directory, e.g. cd c:\icu\source\samples\uresb\debug
+    3.  cd into the uresb debug/release(which you chose at step 3 build) directory, e.g. cd c:\icu\source\samples\uresb\x86\debug
-    4. Run it  (with a locale name, ex. english) csdet eucJP.txt
+    4. Run it  (with a locale name, ex. english.
+Create one if not there) csdet test.txt
     WARNING: The .txt files must be in the same directory as the executable, which is not the case by default on some systems.

 To Build on Unixes